Individual Voluntary Arrangement

 What if my personal circumstances change during an IVA?

-Any changes in your circumstances during your IVA must be reported/communicated to your IVA supervisor who will review your situation.
+Any changes in your circumstances during your IVA must be reported/communicated to your IVA supervisor who will review your situation and assess whether changes to the arrangement should be made.

 Which debts are not allowed in an IVA?